 Photo: Snapshot of Judy and Liza in 1963.

-September 5, 1963: Judy’s trip to Paragon Park with son Joey Luft the previous day (September 4th) made The Boston Globe.
+September 5, 1967: Judy’s trip to Paragon Park with her son Joey Luft the previous day (September 4th) made The Boston Globe.

 September 5, 1968: Judy was enjoying much of the summer of 1968 in Boston with her friend Wes Fuller and her new attorney Benjamin S. Freeman.
 She stayed with Freeman and his wife, Peal, at their home in Brighton, Massachusetts until she got an apartment in Boston.